awsdocs/aws-transfer-user-guide/doc_source/workflow-template.md

 1. Replace the following items with your actual values\.
    + Replace *`workflow-execution-role-arn`* with the ARN for an actual workflow execution role\.
 For example, `arn:aws:transfer:us-east-2:111122223333:workflow/w-1234567890abcdef0`
-   + replace `arn:aws:lambda:region:account-id:function:function-name` with the ARN for your Lambda function\.
+   + Replace `arn:aws:lambda:region:account-id:function:function-name` with the ARN for your Lambda function\.
 For example, `arn:aws:lambda:us-east-2:123456789012:function:example-lambda-idp`\.

 1. Follow the instructions for deploying an AWS CloudFormation stack from an existing template in [Selecting a stack template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html) in the *AWS CloudFormation User Guide*\.